anarchuser/rose/README.md

 # How to cable

-Plug in the black cables of each serial cable into a Ground pin on the Pi (for example pin 6 and 14).
+Plug the black wires of each serial cable onto a Ground pin on the Pi (for example pin 6 and 14).

-Then **white** of one cable to 8 (GPIO 14 / TXD)
+Then the **white** wire of one cable to 8 (GPIO 14 / TXD)
-Then **green** of the other cable to 10 (GPIO 15 / RXD)
+Then the **green** wire of the other cable to 10 (GPIO 15 / RXD)

-The serial cable with **white** connected is transmitting to the computer and has to be plugged into the computer first.
+The serial cable with the **white** wire connected is transmitting to the computer and has to be plugged into the computer first.
 It has to show up as `/dev/ttyUSB0`.
-The **green** one is receiving on the Raspberry Pi and has to be `/dev/ttyUSB1`.
+The **green** wire is the one receiving on the Raspberry Pi and has to be `/dev/ttyUSB1`.

+You can read the Pi's output from the white cable by executing `make screen`.
+Which launches screen, connected to the serial port.
+However due to its blocking nature we have to give it a separate cable.

+If you have installed `picocom` or `minicom` as an alternative to `screen` then you actually only need one serial cable of which you can then connect both the green and the white wire. `make screen` will then prioritize them over `screen`.

 ### MacOS cable setup: